EV/EBITDA Sector-Relative Value on German Stocks: 8.97% CAGR Across All 25 Years

 2016-2020: the growth-regime drag

 Five of these six years produced negative excess returns, with 2019 (-19.7%) particularly painful.
-Global capital was repricing toward US tech assets, and European value stocks, even cheap ones, weren't the destination.
+Global capital was repricing toward US tech assets, and European value stocks, even cheap ones, were not the destination.
 German industrial and automotive sectors faced structural headwinds from China slowdown and trade policy uncertainty.

 2021-2023: recovery